roeszler/kapthol/README.md

   - As a site user I can identify with the hero image to relate to the core services of the business so that business value proposition can be reinforced during my time navigating the site.

 - Layout
-  - As an initial site user I can see the top of the subsequent page bleed ing up ath the bottom of the page so that I am enticed to investigate into the site further.
+  - As an initial site user I can see the top of the subsequent page bleeding up at the bottom of the page so that I am enticed to investigate the site further.

 __Gallery (Our Clients)__
-- Accessed through further investigation into the holiday service as a business owner, as a user of the site I can view the experiences of past clients of the business so i can better understand the experience of using these services.
+- Accessed through further investigation into the holiday service as a business owner, as a user of the site I can view the experiences of past clients of the business so I can better understand the experience of using these services.
 - As a potential customer of the business I can further investigate the experience of other customers so I can decide if it will work with my situation and needs.
 - As a business stakeholder I can present more detailed information to potential clients so I can convert them into long term paying customers.